Roasted buckwheat with mushrooms – a delicious Polish recipe for kasha with onions and lots of herbs.

 Roasted or unroasted buckwheat?

-Why toast buckwheat with eggs?
+Why is buckwheat toasted with egg?

 - A commonly asked question.

-- You will not really be able to taste the eggs.
+- The egg helps separate the groats, giving the kasha its specific consistency.
+You will not really be able to taste the eggs.

-More buckwheat recipes:
+More buckwheat recipes

 Did you buy a bag of roasted buckwheat to make kasha with mushrooms and onions?
 And you don't know what to cook with the rest of it?